 New England states are reliant upon east coast metropolitan areas to market and sell agricultural products.
 Getting value-added products to these markets has consistently been a struggle for small and medium sized producers, who must weigh the opportunity costs of various distribution avenues with no clear sense of what will be most beneficial to their business, scale, and growth plans.
 Karen Karp & Partners of New York, was selected to conduct a distribution study which will utilize interviews with businesses across the dairy supply chain to identify the complex challenges that New England dairy businesses face when trying to access metropolitan markets.
 The contractor will make recommendations that include actionable steps to address these challenges and identify the highest and best opportunities to get New England dairy products to better markets.

 SIAL Canada Pavilion

 Increasing the exposure of Canadian distributors and buyers to cheeses from the Northeast US region is a key strategy to increasing exports as the United States-Mexico-Canada Agreement (USMCA) and the associated market opening opportunity goes into effect.
-Funds will be used to support a specialty cheese pavilion at SIAL Canada Specialty Food Trade Show for ten Northeast regional cheese producers each year who are currently exporting or are export ready based on an annual competitive application.
+Funds will be used to support a specialty cheese and dairy product pavilion at SIAL Canada Specialty Food Trade Show for ten Northeast regional cheese producers each year who are currently exporting or are export ready based on an annual competitive application.
 This multi-year effort will be supported by Food Export Northeast and USDA – Foreign Agricultural Service.

 Distribution and Supply Chain Innovation

 The New England region has a unique density of specialty value-added dairy processors which in scale from those producing only for direct sale to others who have enough volume to ship product nationally or overseas.
 While the scale of these processors may vary, they have two common needs: high-quality milk and efficient distribution.
 Three projects are underway to address these needs.